 - Going forward, an increasing share of authentication and identity corroboration activities will happen on mobile devices, regardless of whether the service being accessed is on a mobile device, on a desktop, at a kiosk or even in person.

-- The number and type of authentication mechanisms is expanding, from device as a factor to every conceivable biometric indicator, such as fingerprint, face, voice, gait and even ear shape.
+- The number and type of authentication mechanisms is expanding, from device as a factor to every conceivable biometric indicator, such as fingerprint, voice, and gait.

 - When evaluating trust in an authentication event, more importance is being placed on the analytics passively measuring risk and behavior patterns, reducing sole reliance on the outcome of the authentication action itself.
 For example, a password may be correct, but surrounding information about the user’s behavior or device may provide sufficient reason not to trust him or her.

 These trends create a challenge for teams in charge of delivering digital services: Everybody wants users to have a positive, secure experience when they start using a service, but nobody has the time or budget to constantly iterate new authentication experiences to keep pace with the latest technology.

 To make it easier to adopt new authentication types, organizations should adopt a platform approach to authentication.
 This enables security professionals to remove authentication capabilities from the applications themselves and integrate with an access platform that authenticates users across channels.
 The result is a looser coupling between the application and the authentication mechanism.

 Through this platform approach, application teams can future-proof their organizations against rapid developments in authentication technology, which can be costly to deploy and integrate with applications.
 Changing authentication methods in the future becomes easier, since the platform itself does not need to change.
 Once a new mechanism is added to the platform, services using the platform can take advantage of it.